Difference Between 401(K) vs Roth IRA

 Key Differences Between 401(K) vs Roth IRA

 - Contributions by the employer: In 401(K), the employer might fund up to a certain percentage of your contribution.
-When an employer gives such an incentive (free money), it must be put to use.
-This is not the case with Roth IRA, in which after-tax deductions result in a pure contribution by an individual.
+When an employer gives such an incentive (free money), it must be used.
+This is not the case with Roth IRAs, in which after-tax deductions result in a pure contribution by an individual.

-- Investment options: Although you get a benefit of a contribution by an employer in 401(K), this might not be sufficient as the investment options’ power vests with the employer.
+- Investment options: Although you benefit from a contribution by an employer in 401(K), this might not be sufficient as the investment options’ power vests with the employer.
 This narrows down your choices.
-On the other hand, in Roth IRA, the individual is free to choose from the investment firm and a plethora of investment options.
+On the other hand, in Roth IRA, the individual is free to choose from the investment firm and many investment options.
 The person can choose the investment manager.

-- Tax: There is also a difference between 401(K) vs Roth IRA schemes when it comes to how the schemes are funded.
+- Tax: There is also a difference between 401(K) vs Roth IRA schemes regarding how the schemes are funded.
 In 401(K), the funds are contributed to the pre-tax income, while for Roth IRA, the funds are contributed to the after-tax income.
-It means that when you withdraw the money at the age of retirement, for 401(K), you need to pay taxes that were not paid earlier.
+It means that when you withdraw the money at retirement, for 401(K), you must pay taxes that were not paid earlier.
 But in Roth IRA, since taxes were already paid up hence no need to pay taxes at the time of withdrawal.

 Below is the 6 topmost comparison between 401(K) vs Roth IRA: